SUPER excitation of quantum emitters is a multi-photon process: Introduction

 In this work, we surprisingly show that the SUPER scheme excitation involves multiple photon exchanges between the emitter and the laser.
 We achieve this by developing a quantum-mechanical model for an emitter coupled to two quantized field modes, which allows to count the number of photons in each mode before and after interaction with the emitter.
 Specifically, we find that two photons are typically absorbed from one of the modes during the swing-up process.
 Of these two excitations, one is stored in the emitter by raising its population from the ground to the excited state, while the remaining one is absorbed into the second field mode.
 Interestingly, we find that population inversion may still occur even when one of the field modes is in the vacuum state, provided that the other one is populated with at least two photons.

 This article is organized as follows.
 First, we describe the model and the methodology in Section \ref{sec:model}.
 Adopting a Fock state assumption for the electromagnetic field, we analyze the dynamics of the SUPER and the red-and-blue dichromatic scheme \cite{Koong2021, Vannucci2023} in the large photon number regime in Sections \ref{sec:SUPER} and \ref{sec:dichromatic}, respectively.
 We then focus on the few-photon regime in Section \ref{sec:vacuum}, where we consider the case where one of the field modes is in the vacuum state.
 In Section \ref{sec:coherent}, we describe the field in terms of coherent states, and compare the results with the ones obtained under a Fock state assumption.
+Then, we touch upon the effect of dissipation and decoherence in Section \ref{sec:decoherence}.
 We finally discuss our findings in Section \ref{sec:discussion}, before drawing our conclusions in Section \ref{sec:conclusions}.